eugenetangkj/tp/docs/DeveloperGuide.md

 **MSS**

 1. User deletes internship entries based on the parameters given.
-2. InternBuddy displays a success message that indicates how many internships were found.
+2. InternBuddy displays a success message that indicates how many internships were deleted.

     Use case ends.